Posted on

 Clone Review

 A clone kit is just a box of part.
 Fysect has done a good job but there are little differences, like a meter of PTFE tubing that has the wrong inside diameter.
 The Prusa kit has a 44.2 mm with 2.0 inside diameter PTFE tube that is beveled on both ends.
 So it may not sound like much but the big difference, especially for a novice, is you must assemble the hot-end and that is not covered in the kit’s instructions.
 You MUST use a thermal paste (on the cooling side of the heat-break, not on the hot-end side).
 There is a 50 cm piece of 3 mm Nylon filament which is not supplied.
 I purchased a small roll of 3mm Nylon filament which I straighten with a heat gun and then cut off a 50cm piece.
 Another small difference is the heat-break.
 It is not all-metal, so I don’t use the one provided in the kit.
-We also use textured steel sheets, the one I like is the Thekkiinngg Prusa MK3 /S Double-Sided Textured Pei Powder-Coated Sheet V4.
+We also use textured steel sheets.

 PETG